THE VIRTUAL APPLE ORCHARD

 Champoeg Russet – Small apple, yellow skin almost entirely covered with heavy russet.
 Crisp flesh with a superior flavor.
 Discovered by Rick Valley at Champoeg park in OR.

 Pioneer – Rich sweet-tart flavor.
 Excellent, Stores well.
 Ripens October 1.

 Late Harrison – This is a very unusual apple.
 Like winter pears, it needs to be picked early and ripened off the tree.
 Pick in early September while still green and ripen in the crisper until Christmas, when they turn bright yellow, and the flesh is dense, very crisp, sweet, and juicy.
 It usually had some kind of disease that caused red spots on the skin and a slimy coating on the apple.
-I never went back to check the tree after September, so it may ripen on the tree in December.
+I never went back to check the tree after September, so it may ripen on the tree in late December.

 Northern Spy – tart, great cooking apple

 Orleans Reinette – This late dessert apple is one of the finest flavored apples available.
 Round, flattened, medium to large apple with greenish-yellow fruit with some cinnamon russet in most cases and a dull orange red blush.
 Flesh is creamy white, firm and fine-textured and very juicy with a taste first of sweet oranges followed by a nutty flavor.
 It is very different from modern apples, being firm and crunchy rather than crisp to the bite.
 Though tender, almost to the point of mealiness, this apple still has a little crunch.
 Apples fall from the tree as soon as ripe.
 Trees are vigorous, scab and canker resistant, and heavily spurred.
 Hardy tree which crops well but can become biennial.
 Ripens in mid-October and can be used from November to January.